Skip to content

 CSUN microbiologists separate the quick and the dead in frozen Arctic soil

-Admin 14 March 2019 Alex BurkertMicrobiologypermafrostRachel Mackelprang
+Biosphere Editor 14 March, 2019 Alex BurkertMicrobiologypermafrostRachel Mackelprang

 Microbiologists in the CSUN Department of Biology have carefully sifted the microbial community living in permafrost — the permanently frozen layer of soil below Arctic tundra…